-The hot plate must not be used during these experiments:
+The hot plate must not be used during this experiment:

 - 2B.
-Colligative Properties

-- 2B.
-Determination of Avogadro's Number
+Determination of Avogadro's Number - e.

-- e.
 Avoid spilling liquids on the ceramic top.
 Do not over boil solutions.

-It takes approximately 15 minutes to boil 400 mL of water at Heat setting 6.
+It takes approximately 15 minutes to boil 400 mL of water at heat setting 6.
 Avoid turning the heat setting too high.
 Spills from over-boiling will damage the hot plate and may result in personal injury.

 - f.
-Never use a container larger than the top plate.
+Never use a container larger than the top plate. - g.

-- g.
 Never boil a solution to dryness.

 Heating with a Bunsen Burner